aswanijehangeer/aswanijehangeer/README.md

 - Actively seeking a full-time role in RShiny, Data Science, and Web Development.
 - I offer my services as a professional freelancer (RShiny, Data Science, Web development) on the Upwork platform.
 - Recently obtained a bachelor's degree in statistics (January 2023).
-- Currently enhancing skills in R Shiny, machine learning, and web development.
+- Currently learning Rust and Cyber Security.
 - Avid chess player ♟️.

 <div align="center">